-Both of them truly believed that the Lord Jesus was indeed the Christ, but because they feared men and loved the praise of men they chose not to publicly express their faith in Christ or love for Christ during His ministry either in words or by works.
+Both genuinely believed that the Lord Jesus was indeed the Christ, but because they feared men and loved the praise of men, they chose not to publicly express their faith in Christ or their love for Christ during His ministry either in words or by works.

-Joseph of Arimathea was said to be a council member, a good, just and rich man (Lk.
+Joseph of Arimathea was a council member, a good, just, and wealthy man (Lk.
 23:50, Mt.
 27:57).
-But, the fear of men and his desire for the praise of men hindered him from making any significant input into the life and ministry of Christ.
+The fear of men and his desire for the praise of men hindered him from making any significant input into the life and ministry of Christ.

-If you allow the fear and praise of men to dominate, rule or control your life, you will not make any significant input into God’s Kingdom or any impact on your generation for Christ!
+If you allow the fear and praise of men to dominate, rule, or control your life, you will not make any significant input into God’s Kingdom or impact your generation for Christ.

-Likewise, Nicodemus was said to be a prominent ruler and a Pharisee, a member of the great council or Sanhedrin (John 3:1).
-He once came to see Jesus by night, expressing his conviction that Jesus truly came from God (John 3:2).
+Likewise, Nicodemus was a prominent ruler and a Pharisee, a great council member, or Sanhedrin (John 3:1).
+He once came to see Jesus by night, expressing his conviction that Jesus indeed came from God (John 3:2).

 Nicodemus undoubtedly believed in Jesus Christ.
-Nevertheless, he never for once expressed his faith in Christ before the council, even though he had ample opportunities to do so.
+Nevertheless, he never once expressed his faith in Christ before the council, even though he had ample opportunities.

-What a great opportunity for Nicodemus to stand up and openly express his faith in Christ!
-But he missed it, for he feared men and loved their praise.
+Nicodemus had an excellent opportunity to stand up and openly express his faith in Christ, but he missed it, for he feared men and loved their praise.

-Similarly, you also will always miss great and divine opportunity to speak out and stand up for Christ if you fear people and love their praise.
+Similarly, you will always miss great and divine opportunities to speak out and stand up for Christ if you fear people and love their praise.

-When the Lord Jesus was arrested and crucified on the cross all His disciples fled for their lives and went into hiding.
-Strangely, it was at this time that two of His secret disciples, Joseph and Nicodemus, repented and rose up to take bold steps of faith, not fearing what men would say or do to them.
+When the Lord Jesus was arrested and crucified on the cross, all His disciples fled and went into hiding.
+Strangely, it was then that two of His secret disciples, Joseph, and Nicodemus, repented and rose to take bold steps of faith, not fearing what men would say or do to them.

 What a glorious transformation!

-Although the rulers of the Jews were still watching over the body of Christ, for they kept it in mind that Jesus said He would rise up again, yet Joseph went in to Pilate, asking for the body of Jesus so that he might bury Him in his own tomb.
+Although the rulers of the Jews were still watching over the body of Christ, for they kept it in mind that Jesus said He would rise again, Joseph went into Pilate, asking for the body of Jesus so that he might bury Him in his tomb.

 That was a courageous act!

-Obviously, Joseph did not bother any more about what any man would say or do to him.
+Joseph did not bother anymore about what any man would say or do to him.
 He was now dead to the fear and praise of men.
-He would not miss again the opportunity to identify publicly with Christ and to serve and honour Christ.
+He would not miss the opportunity to identify publicly with Christ and serve and honor Christ again.